nikolaydubina/go-recipes/README.md

 ### [⏫](#contents) View traces with [gotraceui](https://github.com/dominikh/gotraceui)

 Gotraceui is a tool for visualizing and analyzing Go execution traces.
 It is meant to be a faster, more accessible, and more powerful alternative to go tool trace.
-Unlike go tool trace, Gotraceui doesn't use deprecated browser APIs (or a browser at all), and its UI is tuned specifically to the unique characteristics of Go traces. — [@dominikh](https://github.com/dominikh)
+Unlike go tool trace, Gotraceui doesn't use deprecated browser APIs (or a browser at all), and its UI is tuned specifically to the unique characteristics of Go traces.
+This tool also recommend by official Go team from Google in their [blog](https://go.dev/blog/execution-traces-2024). — [@dominikh](https://github.com/dominikh)

 ```